ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Abstract

 \section{Abstract}

-Existing oriented object detection methods commonly use metric AP$_{50}$ to measure the performance of the model.
-We argue that AP$_{50}$ is inherently unsuitable for oriented object detection due to its large tolerance in angle deviation.
-Therefore, we advocate using high-precision metric, e.g. AP$_{75}$, to measure the performance of models.
-In this paper, we propose an Aspect Ratio Sensitive Oriented Object Detector with Transformer, termed ARS-DETR, which exhibits a competitive performance in high-precision oriented object detection.
-Specifically, a new angle classification method, calling Aspect Ratio aware Circle Smooth Label (AR-CSL), is proposed to smooth the angle label in a more reasonable way and discard the hyperparameter that introduced by previous work (e.g. CSL).
+Existing oriented object detection in aerial images has progressed a lot in recent years and achieved a favorable success.
+However, high-precision oriented object detection in aerial images remains a challenging task.
+Some recent works have adopted the classification-based method to predict the angle in order to address boundary problem in angle.
+However, we have found that these works often neglect the sensitivity of objects with different aspect ratios to angle.
+At the same time, it is worth exploring a suitable way to improve the emerging transformer-based approaches in order to adapt them to oriented object detection.
+In this paper, we propose an \textbf{A}spect \textbf{R}atio \textbf{S}ensitive \textbf{DE}tection \textbf{TR}ansformer, termed ARS-DETR, for oriented object detection in aerial images.
+Specifically, a new angle classification method, called Aspect Ratio aware Circle Smooth Label (AR-CSL), is proposed to smooth the angle label in a more reasonable way and discard the hyperparameter that introduced by previous work (e.g. CSL).
 Then, a rotated deformable attention module is designed to rotate the sampling points with the corresponding angles and eliminate the misalignment between region features and sampling points.
 Moreover, a dynamic weight coefficient according to the aspect ratio is adopted to calculate the angle loss.
-Comprehensive experiments on several challenging datasets show that our method achieves competitive performance on the high-precision oriented object detection task.
+Comprehensive experiments on several challenging datasets demonstrate that our method achieves a competitive performance in the high-precision oriented object detection task.